-The National Standards Sub Committee (NSsC) nomination process has now concluded for 2017.
-Applications will again be open in 2019.
+The National Standards Sub Committee (NSsC) nomination process has now open and close on 30th June 2019.
 For nomination forms please email firstname.lastname@example.org

 If you have a complaint about a product currently on the market then please this form to let us know of your concerns.